Vonng/pigsty/docs/r-sop.md

 ./pgsql.yml -l 10.10.10.13 -t pg_hba,pg_patroni,pgbouncer,pg_user,pg_db,monitor,service,register
 ```

-If pulling up a new slave node is aborted due to some accident, please refer to FAQ 2.
+If pulling up a new replica node is aborted due to some accident, please refer to FAQ 1.

-#### FAQ 3: The cluster is in maintenance mode and the slave node is not automatically pulled up.
+#### FAQ 3: The cluster is in maintenance mode, and the replica is not automatically pulled up.

-Solution 1: Use `pg resume pg-test` to configure the cluster in auto switchover mode, and then perform the slave creation operation.
+Solution 1: Use `pg resume pg-test` to configure the cluster in auto switchover mode and perform the replica creation operation.

 Solution 2, use `pg reinit pg-test pg-test-3` to manually complete the instance initialization.
 This command can also be used to **redo existing instances in the cluster**.

-#### FAQ 4: Cluster slave with `clonefrom` tag, but not suitable for use or pull failed due to data corruption
+#### FAQ 4: Cluster replica with `clonefrom` tag, but not suitable for use or pull failed due to data corruption

-Find the problem machine, switch to `postgres` user, modify patroni config file and reload it to take effect。
+Find the problem machine, switch to `postgres` user, modify the patroni config file and reload it to take effect。

 ```bash
 sudo su postgres